-Logical Execution Time
+Logical Execution Time for Control Applications

-Last is best (LIB)
+Last Is Best (LIB)

 Currently, most control software uses the Last Is Best (LIB) inter-task communication model.
 The last available values are read and written from a shared memory.
 Data consistency is ensured at task level by synchronization mechanisms (such as spin locks), so that a component always reads the same age of values, e.g. temperature and speed.
-In parallel processing, different components are executed on different cores or tasks.
+In parallel processing, different components are executed on different cores or tasks.1

 One problem of the LIB model is sampling and response time jitter.
-In the event of a jitter, a component either accesses obsolete data or control decisions are available too late.
+In the event of jitter, a component either accesses obsolete data or control decisions are available too late.
 Both effects lead to a degradation in the performance of the control software.

 Logical Execution Time (LET)